Welcome to the inaugural Brian Devlin ‘knock up a friend’ (but not in that way) invitational trophy.

 - Family members count so get them out on May 3rd.
 Family members who don’t vote Labour, but will after you’ve worked on them, count double.
 I’m starting on a total of two since my mum voted Labour for the first time in her 70 years this time around, although a visit from Mel Jenner helped (‘very impressive’) so maybe Mel can have one of the points.

 - These people have to be in Adur or Worthing.
 Persuading your friend in The Hebrides to vote Labour isn’t going to get Tim Loughton and buddies scrabbling for the Imodium.

 - They can’t be made-up people, so don’t be trying any Grant Schapps shenanigans.
 We need real voters.

 - You can’t count yourself, obviously.
 Unless you were planning on voting Tory, in which case well done for convincing yourself not to.

 - Only members whose friends are visibly tired of them constantly telling them to vote Labour this week will be considered for the trophy.
 Documentary evidence of this is not required.

 The unbridled joy of the last day of canvassing.

 WE ARE SO CLOSE.
-Indeed I want to emphasise this so much that this is the first time I've used capital letters (to the great frustration of the people who have been proofing these blogs) [What about IN ONE ROAD?!? - Ed][Oh do shut up Brian - Carl].
+Indeed I want to emphasise this so much that this is the first time I’ve used capital letters.
 Not everyone can help on Election Day but, regardless of whether or not you are energised by our infantilising election game gimmick, if you set yourself a target of at least three people between now and Thursday it might just make the difference.

 Although true happiness is being in Broadwater.